Quickstart for Developers

 - Stream — Subscribe to on-chain events in real time over a persistent WebSocket channel

-- Faucets — Claim Testnet tokens
+- Faucets — Claim testnet tokens